So You Have an App Idea

 Originality is overrated

-Apple didn’t invent the portable music player, they just made a superior version (trust me, I had one of the first portable music players, and while it seemed awesome to me at the time, it was not).
+It’s a bit of a cliché, but it’s true Apple didn’t invent the portable music player, they just made a superior version (trust me, I had one of the first portable music players, and while it seemed awesome to me at the time, it was not).
 Google didn’t invent the search engine, they just made a superior version.
 Facebook didn’t invent social media, they just made a superior version.
 And so on, and so on.
 A lot of “first movers” later get crushed by someone else’s superior execution.

 You should also take a moment to ask yourself why is this thing I’ve thought of not already a thing?
 It’s quite possible your idea isn’t in fact original, but already determined to be infeasible for any number of reasons.
 That doesn’t mean we should immediately dismiss an “original” idea, but we should be honest with ourselves about why someone else hasn’t done it yet.